 - In response to an online survey of 1,516 college students, 4.4% reported using salvia at least once within the past 12 months.8

-As is the case with other illicit drugs, treatment for hallucinogens should begin with medically supervised detox, followed by either inpatient rehab or intensive outpatient treatment.
+As is the case with other illicit drugs, treatment for hallucinogens should begin with medically supervised detox, followed by either inpatient rehab or outpatient addiction treatment.
 In addition, programs should incorporate a structured routine with minimal temptations to help avoid relapse.
 Other important elements to help prevent relapse include education on the negative effects of long-term drug use, social support from peers and mental health professionals and avoiding triggers (e.g. environments and individuals promoting drug use).
+Contact The Right Step at 17135283709 today!

 - Hallucinogens.
 National Institute on Drug Abuse website. https://www.drugabuse.gov/drugs-abuse/hallucinogensUpdated May 2014.
 Accessed January 14, 2017.